orvi-tmp/learning-c-with-pebble/chapter09.md

     "Nice to see you."
     "Tea.
 Earl Grey.
 Hot!"

 These are all string literals.
 In C, unlike some languages, the quotes are not interchangeable.
-Single quotes surround single character literals, not strings.
+Single quotes are used to depict single character literals, not strings.
 Strings require double quotes.

 ### Strings are Arrays and Pointers ###